FidesInnova/hardware-minisensor/README.md

 - Humidity Range: 1% to 100% RH

 # Folder Description
-- BIN_MiniSensor: Binary files of the source code in the MiniSensor folder
+- BIN_MiniSensor: Binary files of the source code in the MiniSensor folder.
-- MiniSensor: The source code of the MiniSensor to operate stand alne and send data via Wi-Fi
+- MiniSensor: The source code of the MiniSensor to operate stand alne and send data via Wi-Fi.
+The code is developed using Arduino IDE.
-- IOT2050_MiniSensor: The source code of the MiniSensor to operate with Simense IOT2050 and send data via its USB-CDC UART port
+- IOT2050_MiniSensor: The source code of the MiniSensor to operate with Simense IOT2050 and send data via its USB-CDC UART port.
+The code is developed using Arduino IDE.
+- PCB: The PCB folder contains the schematic and the PCB of the MiniSensor.
+Designed using Altium designer.
+- BIN_MiniSensor.zip: The zip version of the BIN_MiniSensor folder.

+Next action: Create GSD file to add it Simense TIA Portal.